nvirm/K8Directoriino/README.md

 Bot is running on Discore 2.3.0 (https://github.com/BundledSticksInkorperated/Discore)

+Bot utilizes OW API (https://github.com/SunDwarf/OWAPI) instance that you can either host yourself or use the API the developer provides.

 Project is running on .NET Core 1.1 / .NET Standard 1.6

 Language support added for english, default/original language was finnish.
 Can be changed from appsettings.json